 Jeremiah Quinan, the Dean of Admissions at Yale University explained to Quartz – “We’re looking for a passion and civic engagement”.
 Richard Weissbourd from the Harvard University echoed similar suggestions for the prospective students, as quoted on PBS and NPR.

 Quinlan also stressed the fact that most of the students go overboard and try too many clichés and gimmicks in their essays.
-The Ivy League Colleges want game-changing applicants who are spirited, passionate about learning and involved in doing greater good for the community and public in general.
+The Ivy League Colleges want game-changing applicants who are spirited, passionate about learning, and involved in doing the greater good for the community and public in general.

 In fact, not only Yale and Harvard; 85 of the top elite schools in the US are now endorsing the idea of emphasizing community involvement over the personal success in their admission policies.

 - Growth & Potential

 High Grades & Test Scores are NOT Guarantee of Success: Case Studies & Adcom Feedback

 In 2013, Stanford University rejected 69% of applicants with a perfect SAT score as quoted in the Stanford Alumni Journal.
 Stanford stated that they prefer well-rounded applicants with leadership, prolific extracurricular activities, and volunteer experience, rather than just very high test scores and grades.

 Case Study of a Successful Admit at Davidson College